 - you want a steadier climb rather than the strongest average ceiling

-- you or your clinician care a lot about the cardiovascular-risk indication on the US label
+- you or your clinician care about the cardiovascular-risk indication on the US label

 - your coverage path is clearer for semaglutide than for tirzepatide

-There is no shame in choosing the less dramatic curve if it is the one you are more likely to sustain.
-Weight-loss treatment stops being impressive very quickly once it turns into three months of interrupted dosing and "maybe I should just quit."
+There's no shame in picking the less dramatic curve if it's the one you're more likely to stay on.
+Weight-loss treatment stops looking impressive in a hurry once it becomes three months of interrupted dosing and a late-night "maybe I should just quit" text to a friend.

 When Zepbound makes more sense